Infinity-Source/WBBU/README.md

 # WBBU
-A Build System to compile Source Engine-based games
+A Build System to compile C++ based software